vegaprotocol/documentation/docs/node-operators/how-to/upgrade-network.md

 2. Prepare a node for protocol upgrade
 3. Execute an upgrade at the agreed block

-Smooth execution of the Protocol Upgrade is critical to the Vega Network, and any downtime or disruption must be minimised.
+Smooth execution of a protocol upgrade is critical to the Vega network, and any downtime or disruption must be minimised.
 Using Vega Visor is recommended and will automatically prepare and execute a protocol upgrade.
-Alternatively, the Node Operator can manually perform an Upgrade at an agreed block height for an agreed Vega software version.
+Alternatively, a node operator can manually perform an upgrade at an agreed block height for an agreed Vega software version.

 To help with Protocol Upgrades, the data node provides useful information:
 * to view submitted proposals use **[protocol upgrade proposals](../../api/rest/data-v2/trading-data-service-list-protocol-upgrade-proposals.api.mdx) endpoint**,